 GI fellows receive a minimum of 18 months of clinical training and six months of research training during the three year program.
 For most GI fellows, the program consists of two clinical years (first and third) and one research year (second year).

-The University of Minnesota Division of General Internal Medicine and the Minneapolis VA Center for Chronic Disease Outcomes Research (CCDOR) offer a Research Fellowship designed to prepare board eligible internal medicine physicians for successful careers in academic medicine.
+The University of Minnesota Division of General Internal Medicine and the Minneapolis VA Center for Care Delivery and Outcomes Research (CCDOR) offer a Research Fellowship designed to prepare board eligible internal medicine physicians for successful careers in academic medicine.